dklenowski/sentence-extractor/README.md

         It is advisable to examine texts before extraction to see if any pre processing can be done .
         This can increase accuracy significantly .

-### The same text split into sentences using the python ntlk punkt parser
+#### The same text split into sentences using the python NLTK Punkt parser

         Used to extract sentences from text documents .